 #13: Cultural Appropriation: A term used to describe the taking over of creative or artistic forms, themes, or practices by one cultural group from another.
 It is in generally used to describe Western appropriations (by the Global North) of non‐Western (Global South) or Black, Brown, Indigenous, Latinx, and Asian culture and history, and carries connotations of exploitation and dominance.

 #14: Cultural Competence: The ability to effectively and empathetically work and engage with people of different cultural identities and backgrounds in order to provide safe and accountable spaces for dialogue and discourse.
 Cultural competence is relevant in all fields of work, education, and informal social interactions.

 #15: Decolonisation: Active resistance against colonial powers, and a shifting of power towards political, economic, educational, cultural, psychic independence that originate from a colonised people’s own indigenous culture.
 This process occurs politically and also applies to personal and societal psychic, cultural, political, agricultural, and educational deconstruction of colonial oppression.

 #16: Discrimination: The creation of a distinction (implicitly or explicitly), based on a characteristic, or perceived characteristic that has the effect of imposing burdens, obligations or disadvantages on an individual or a class of individuals that is not imposed upon others.
 The distinction withholds or limits access to opportunities, benefits and advantages available to other individuals or classes of individuals in society.

 #17: Ethnocentrism: Judging another culture solely based on the standards and values of one’s own culture, believing in the inherent superiority of one’s own nation or ethnic group.

-#18: Equity: Differential provision according to need so as to ensure that everyone is given the resources that they need to succeed.
+#18: Equity: Differential provision of resources according to need, ensuring that everyone has what they require to succeed.
 Part of a process of actively moving everyone closer to success by “levelling the playing field.”